HubSpot/messenger/docs/intro.md

 - `actions`: Action links to put in the message, see the 'Actions' section on this page.
 - `hideAfter`: Hide the message after the provided number of seconds
 - `hideOnNavigate`: Hide the message if Backbone client-side navigation occurs
+- `showCloseButton`: Should a close button be added to the message?

 ### Updating Messages